 Skip to main content

-By 1779, with little strategic progress in the north, the British strategy shifted to focus on the South and its larger loyalist population.
-Britain hoped to destabilize the rebellion by supporting southern loyalists and sparking a quasi-civil war.
-Sir Henry Clinton, commander-in-chief of British forces in North America, recognized that George Washington and the Continental Army would be unable to fight the Crown on both a strong northern and southern front.
+By 1779, with little strategic progress in the north, the British strategy shifted to focus on the south, believing they would have more support from loyalists in the region.
+Britain hoped to destabilize the rebellion and create political divisions in the southern colonies.
+Sir Henry Clinton, commander-in-chief of British forces in North America, believed that the resources of the Continental Army would be spread too thin, and George Washington would be unable to coordinate a victory against the crown on a northern and southern front.

 Meanwhile, Tarleton marched his exhausted and hungry soldiers through the day and night in hopes of catching the already entrenched patriot force.
-When they finally made camp near Cowpens, the British were physically and mentally drained, having slept only a few hours each night for the past week.
-Regulars and many officers were dangerously malnourished, yet Tarleton roused his forces at 2:00 am on January 17, 1781, and ordered them to continue in pursuit of Morgan.
+When they finally made camp near Cowpens, the British were physically and mentally drained, having slept only a few hours each night for the past week in order to reach the Americans.
+Regulars and many officers were dangerously malnourished, yet Tarleton roused his forces at 2:00 am on January 17, 1781, and ordered them to continue in pursuit of Morgan in hopes victory would secure control of South Carolina for good.

-Morgan’s fighting force consisted mainly of members of the militia, most of whom were poorly trained and had a reputation of running in the heat of battle.
-“Nor do I expect to have more than two-thirds of these to assist me, should I be attacked,” Morgan worried, “for it is impossible to keep them collected.”4 To ensure all of his soldiers remained engaged, he positioned his men between the Pacolet and Broad rivers to make an escape from the battle nearly impossible.
-His soldiers were arranged in three lines: the frontline consisted of 150 sharpshooters under the command of Majors McDowell and Cunningham; the second of 300 militiamen led by Andrew Pickens: and the final line of about 550 Continental regulars directed by Lieutenant Colonel John Eager Howard.
+Morgan’s fighting force consisted mainly of members of the militia, most of whom were poorly trained and, in some cases, recently recruited.
+Given instances of militia running from battle, Morgan worried that he would not “have more than two-thirds of these to assist me, should I be attacked for it is impossible to keep them collected.”4 To ensure all of his soldiers remained engaged, he positioned his men between the Pacolet and Broad rivers to make an escape from the battle nearly impossible.
+His soldiers were arranged in three lines: the frontline consisted of 150 sharpshooters under the command of Majors Charles McDowell and John Cunningham; the second of 300 militiamen led by Pickens; and the final line of about 550 Continental regulars directed by Lieutenant Colonel John Eager Howard.
 Morgan left his force open to flanking from several sides, confident that Tarleton would order a frontal assault.

-Tarleton sensed victory.
+As American retreated, Tarleton sensed victory.
 Morgan ordered Howard’s men, retreating but still in rank, to turn and fire a volley in unison.
-The British had broken rank and were in the midst of an unorganized charge when the American volley halted their advance.
+As the British began a disorganized charge having broken their rank, the American volley halted their advance.
 Morgan then ordered a bayonet charge by Howard’s men just as patriot cavalry, led by Lieutenant Colonel William Washington, flanked Tarleton’s force from one side and Pickens’ reorganized militia attacked from the opposite flank.
 This “double envelope,” orchestrated masterfully by Morgan led nearly half the redcoats to lay down arms and cease fighting.

 Tarleton tried desperately to rally his soldiers.
 In a final attempt to salvage the battle, he charged Washington’s cavalry with his mounted British legion.
 During the ensuing skirmish, Washington attacked Tarleton and the two exchanged blows for a brief time.
 His men now greatly outnumbered and quickly losing morale, Tarleton finally ordered a retreat after several minutes of engagement but managed to shoot William Washington’s horse out from under him before leaving the battlefield.